-There is a new type of phishing email circulating and bypassing email security solutions.
+There is a new type of phishing email circulating and bypassing popular email security solutions.
 The email attempts to obtain payment from victims who believed they have been watched while performing explicit activities.
+This cyber extortion campaign is dissected in our latest phishing analysis.

-In the past week, Proven Data received the following email:
+In the past week, Proven Data received the following phishing email:

 The cybercriminal instills the fear that he has been watching the victim’s activity.
 Specifically, the attacker makes it look like the victim was being recorded while watching explicit videos.
 This email can make people feel intimidated if they were indeed performing the activities described in the email.